The Sir Richard Williams Foundation conducts its operations independently and has no political or industry ties.

 Ken has tertiary qualifications in economics and accounting.
 He is a Fellow of CPA Australia and a Fellow of the Australian Institute of Company Directors.
 Ken is also a graduate of the Advanced Management Program at the INSEAD Business School in France and the Senior Defence Resource Management Program at the US Navy Postgraduate School in California.

 Nicole Quinn is the principle of Quinntessential GR, a government relations advisory firm based in Canberra.
+Her current clients include Adecco, Mitsubishi Motors, IKEA, CAE and NEC Australia.
 She has with over 20 years’ experience in advocacy and stakeholders engagement including working for federal ministers/parliamentarians.
 Prior to establishing her own firm Nicole was Director of Government Relations for Parker and Partners (part of opr Agency) and headed up the Canberra office.
-Her advocacy clients included American Express, Roche, MARS, 3M, Caltex, Seeing Machines and Tresillian.
 She also provided communication/stakeholder advice for the ATO, Digital Health Agency, Queensland government and DVA.
-Nicole was the General Manager of the regional security think tank the Institute for Regional Security, National Convenor for Defence Families of Australia and has held communication, marketing and membership roles in both the private and public sector.
+Nicole was the General Manager of the regional security think tank the Institute for Regional Security (previously Kokoda Foundation), National Convenor for Defence Families of Australia and has held communication, marketing and membership roles in both the private and public sector.

-Nicole is also a board member of the Australian Chiropractors Association and Gift of Life Inc.
+Nicole has a BA in Politics, is a board member of the Australian Chiropractors Association, Gift of Life Inc and a member of the Australian Professional Government Relations Association.

 Vice Admiral (Rtd) Tim Barrett AO, CSC